 Ms. Day holds and LLB in English and European Laws from the University of Essex (UK), and an LLM in International Human Rights Law and Democratization from the European Global Campus for Human Rights, and is fluent in English, French, Spanish and Italian.
 She is married and has two children.

-Officer-In-Charge of the Division of Conference Management
+Director, Division of Conference Management

 David John McCuaig